 - photographs if possible

-and why you believe the Council is responsible.
+and why you believe we are responsible.
 You must provide original invoices for repairs and, where possible, invoices for the original purchase of the damaged item.

 We consider your claim, look at our own evidence and, if we agree that we are liable we make you an offer based on the value of the damaged items.
-If we don't agree, you are told in writing and provided with an explanation of the decision.
+If we do not agree, you are told in writing and provided with an explanation of the decision.

-If you need more advice, the Citizens Advice Bureau and solicitors can help.
+If you need more advice, the Citizens Advice and solicitors can help.